Heisenberg208/Dockerized_Stock_Data_Pipeline/Readme.md

 FROM stock_data
 GROUP BY symbol;

-# Time is recorerded is UTC time zone to convert to IST use:
+# Time is recorerded is UTC time zone, to convert to IST use:
 SELECT
     id,
     symbol,